Eye examinations and services

 Routine eye examinations are performed on both adults and children with the intent of confirming or excluding any vision problems or eye disorders and diseases which may be present.
-During these examinations the patient has both their distance and near vision examined, binocular vision assessed, intra-ocular pressure measured to check for glaucoma (using the latest Topcon Non-Contact Tonometer – without the need for eye drops to be used), as well as internal and external eye examination (using slit-lamp biomicroscopy and ophthalmoscopy) to locate any signs of cataract, macular degeneration, glaucoma, diabetic eye disease or the like.
+During these examinations the patient has both their distance and near vision examined, binocular vision assessed, intra-ocular pressure measured to check for glaucoma as well as internal and external eye examination (using slit-lamp biomicroscopy, ophthalmoscopy and digital retinal photography) to locate any signs of cataract, macular degeneration, glaucoma, diabetic eye disease or the like.
 Even though classified a routine eye examination, this examination is a comprehensive eye examination utilized to identify an array of ocular disorders.

 An extension of the Initial Eye Examination, a dilated fundus examination (DFE) involves instilling eye drops into the eye to enlarge the eye’s pupil.
 Enlarging the pupil allows the optometrist an uninterrupted view of the various internal eye structures.